24pullrequests/24pullrequests/Readme.md

 ## Contributors

-Over 234 different people have contributed to the project, you can see them all here: https://github.com/24pullrequests/24pullrequests/graphs/contributors
+Over hundreds of different people have contributed to the project, you can see them all here: https://github.com/24pullrequests/24pullrequests/graphs/contributors

 ## Development